cookie10codes/cv/README.md

 - Project management (estimating work / help out with planning / setup sprints)

 ### Craft CMS plugin work
 I've collaborated on various plugins and created a few.
 These can be downloaded from the Craft CMS plugin store.
-You can find a list of the plugins on [https://plugins.craftcms.com/developer/percipio?craft4](https://plugins.craftcms.com/developer/percipio?craft4).
+You can find a list of the plugins on [Craft 4]([https://plugins.craftcms.com/developer/percipio?craft4](https://plugins.craftcms.com/search?q=craftpulse&craft4)) and [Craft 5]([https://plugins.craftcms.com/developer/percipio?craft5](https://plugins.craftcms.com/search?q=craftpulse&craft4)).

 ## Skills
 You can find a list of my current stack underneath.
 Feel free to ask for more information.